 It’s pretty cheap to replace a fuel vent valve as the part costs between $20 and $120, depending on your car.
 You will still need to pay the mechanic for replacing it and that can cost between $75 to $120.

 The typical way pumping gas should work is the gas flows until the tank is full.
-That’s when the hole on the nozzle is covered by gasoline, indicating the tank is full.
+The cut-off point is triggered when the hole on the nozzle is covered by gasoline, indicating the tank is full.
 The nozzle has a vacuum and the switch for automatic shutoff is tripped.

-When there is a clog, particularly when the fuel vent is clogged, the turn-off happens earlier than when it’s full.
-This means you have a clog somewhere.
+When there is a clog, particularly when the fuel vent is clogged, the cut-off happens earlier than when it’s full.
+This indicates you have a clog in the vent somewhere.

 How much does a fuel line repair cost?